 Tired of hearing ‘SEO is dead’… yes us too!
 They’re usually referring to particular types of SEO based on exploiting some loophole in the algorithm.
-As long as the Internet remains popular (which Statista state is certainly the case with £4.13bn internet users worldwide), search engines will be necessary and improving search presence will remain crucial for online success.
+As long as the Internet remains popular (which Statista states is certainly the case with £4.13bn internet users worldwide), search engines will be necessary and improving search presence will remain crucial for online success.

-Building a successful brand has been a recognised part of business well before the internet; and now more than ever, customer perception is super important for SEO.
+Successful digital branding has been a recognised part of business well before the internet; and now more than ever, customer perception is super important for SEO.
 So, why is creating an image important for where a site will rank on Google?
 Much like SEO, building a brand encompasses a range of areas that also fall under other classifications of marketing.

-The benefits of building a brand can be seen in the case of organisations such as Saucony, who have done a fantastic job with their new Endorphin line up.
+The benefits of building a brand and spending good time developing digital branding can be seen in the case of organisations such as Saucony, who have done a fantastic job with their new Endorphin line up.
 The anticipation they built before the line-up was even available to order was incredible, with lots of pro runners using the flagship carbon-plated Endorphin Pro shoe going into the US Olympic marathon trials and creating a huge amount of buzz and PR in the running press.
 People buy from brands they love and trust.
 Here an image helps lead press stories, social media mentions, and conversations globally and to literally have the shoes sold out and flying off the shelves!
 I for one love the whole ‘Run For Good’ slogan and the great work they’re doing.

 Modern search engines have long been very effective at detecting brand mentions online and, with the extra difficulty of finding high-quality natural links to a website, brand mentions are also an influencing search ranking factor.
 As a side note, you should also be aiming to turn unlinked mentions of your brand into links.
 However, this is not the only correlation between the two; the brand strategy should also directly influence the SEO targeting strategy based on the target audience and brand proposition.
 Furthermore, as SEO also covers site usability, site speed, engagement metrics, user journey and improving conversions (think Core Web Vitals), the two have major aspects that overlap.